 Route 97 boasts several parks that you don’t want to miss.
 The regional and national parks of the Interior Cascades region offer visitors a chance to explore the wilds in every season.
 Many offer overnight camping.
-There are dozens and dozens of state and provincial parks along the route in Washington and British Columbia.
+There are dozens and dozens of state and provincial parks throughout the route in Washington and British Columbia.

 Wells Gray Provincial Park

 Wells Gray Provincial Park in BC is home to Helmcken Falls, Canada’s fourth highest waterfall.
 Wells Gray has volcanic fields, glacier fed lakes, wildflower-strewn meadows, jagged mountain peaks and 39 named waterfalls.
 Slip your canoe or kayak into the waters of Murtle Lake, North America’s largest non-motorized.
 Should you prefer, saddle up for a one hour or multi day trail ride.
 There’s 5,250 sq km (2,027 sq mi) of wilderness to explore in every season.